 Establishing these go-to paperwork rules can help you narrow down your tasks while providing a simple, straightforward answer whenever you’re faced with a “what should I do with this” question.
 If you know you always pay medical bills when they arrive, you won’t be cleaning them out of a drawer in a few weeks and kicking yourself because you forgot to write a check.

 These days, most home office printers include a scanner, which may even function wirelessly.
 Another option is to use your smartphone to quickly capture photos of paperwork you’d like to retain for reference.
 Items like receipts can be snapped and saved, so you don’t have to hold on to the paper trail.

 If you have a scanner or a smartphone, you can save schoolwork from your kids, notes, cards and other items you want to hold on to, but might not need to keep a physical copy of.
 Storing files digitally gives you the ability to print them out later IF you have to use them.
 Otherwise, they literally take up zero physical storage space.

-I’ve found when I unsubscribe from mail, I can still find what I need online, especially if I have a hankering to look up details about an upcoming sale.
-Unsubscribing from catalogues helps me avoid getting lured in and purchasing items I don’t really need or “great deals.”
+I’ve found when I unsubscribe from the mail, I can still find what I need online, especially if I have a hankering to look up details about an upcoming sale.
+Unsubscribing from catalogs helps me avoid getting lured into “great deals” and purchasing items I don’t really need.
 I automatically unsubscribe from junk mail lists and opt for electronic notifications and statements whenever possible.

 5. Deal with It: Touch it Once